Sailing superstitions

 Several publications are delving into this with some depth, but here we try to list some of the main sailing and maritime superstitions that are still around today…

-Before I start, I have to say that I\’m not a great believer in superstition.
+Before I start, I have to say that I do not believe in superstition.
 This is not to say I ignore anything to do with superstition.
-For example, I don\’t walk under ladders but only because things may fall from it and injure me.
+For example, I don’t walk under ladders, but only because things may fall from them and injure me.

 The dictionary defines superstition as: